lrio-copl/NERF-ZEMAX/README.md

 Y rotation: -25 # Y translation from the reference pose X rotation: -15 # X translation from the reference pose
 Factor: 9945 # Number of rays to compute at once by the NERF.
 Revert to 1 if there is any issues
+num_diffuse_rays: 1000000 # Number of rays to generate sdf file in diffuse mode.
+This parameter should be empty for use with gui
+shape: 'plane' #Shape of the diffuse ray generation ('sphere' or 'plane')
 ```